 - Lettuce or baby spinach (to taste)

-- Cucumber (to taste)
+- Sliced cucumber (to taste)

 - Combine all ingredients in a bowl down to black pepper and mash until you've reach your desired consistency.

 - Toast your bread (if you like) and spread some mustard on there (optional).